WCSCourses/ViralBioinfLAC2022/Modules/NGS_file_formats_and_QC.md

     trim_galore -q 25 --length 50 --paired SRR19504912_1.fastq SRR19504912_2.fastq

-Now, when you list the contents of the directory with `ls -lh`, you will notice two new files called *SRR19504912_1_val_1.fq* and *SRR19504912_2_val_2.fq*.
+Now, when you list the contents of the directory with ``ls -lh``, you will notice two new files called *SRR19504912_1_val_1.fq* and *SRR19504912_2_val_2.fq*.
 These are the trimmed-and-filtered versions of original files *SRR19504912_1.fastq* and *SRR19504912_2.fastq*.
 Now, let's run FastQC on these two new 'cleaned' files:

     fastqc *.fq

- This will create QC reports, in HTML format, for the cleaned FASTQ files.
+ This will create QC reports, in HTML format, for the 'cleaned' FASTQ files.
 Now let's take a look at these files:

-     firefox *.html
+     firefox *.html &

-### Questions:

- - How many reads were removed by TrimGalore from each FASTQ file?
+**Question 7: How many reads were removed by TrimGalore from each FASTQ file?**
- - What impact has TrimGalore had upon the lengths of the sequence reads?
+**Question 8: What impact has TrimGalore had upon the lengths of the reads?**
- - What impact has TrimGalore had upon adapter contamination?
+**Question 9: What impact has TrimGalore had upon adapter contamination?**
- - Has TrimGalore altered  the distribution of quality scores?
+**Question 10: Has TrimGalore altered  the distribution of quality scores?**

 You can read more about TrimGalore at https://www.bioinformatics.babraham.ac.uk/projects/trim_galore/.

 Congratulations on reaching the end of this session!
 You should now be familiar with some of the most common file formats used in analysing NGS data and you know how to access and perform some basic QC on datasets of NGS sequence reads.